How to Live With a Narcissist Husband? 15 Signs and Ways to Deal

 You can use strategies to make life easier, such as practicing self-care, setting healthy boundaries, and reminding yourself that you aren’t to blame for any of these narcissistic husband traits.

-Ultimately, your partner will likely need to seek counseling to make any lasting changes to his behavior.
-If your relationship is suffering due to narcissism, and other strategies have not worked, you might have to insist that your partner goes to counseling with you.
+While living with a narcissistic husband, if you see your relationship is suffering and all the strategies have not worked, you might have to insist that your partner goes to counseling with you.
 You may even go so far as to give him an ultimatum.

-Remember, no one should have to tolerate abuse at the end of the day.
 If dealing with a narcissistic husband is taking a toll on your physical or mental health, or if violent behaviors threaten your safety, it may be time to devise an exit plan and seek support to help you safely walk away from the relationship.

 Share this article on